c3g/web-app-template/README.md

 ```
 ### Reserve space for your new app

-You have to create a new volume in the C3G-prod project and mount it on the webapp VM and expose
+You might have to create a new volume in the C3G-prod project and mount it on the webapp VM and expose
 that volume to the container so it can store data.
 Make sure to mount that folder in the
 /data path of the container.
 That is where we have told the developers they will find their data.